Digital Transformation in the Retail Industry in 2023

 What Is Retail Digital Transformation?

 Retail digital transformation is the infusion of technology in the retail industry to enhance operational efficiency, improve customer experience and drive growth.
-Retail digital transformation includes activities such as contactless ordering, curbside pickup, self-checkout systems, cost optimization, and AI-powered product recommendations.
+Retail digital transformation includes POS systems, personalized shopping experiences, self-checkout systems, cost optimization, VR showrooms, branded mobile apps, geofencing, and AI-powered product recommendations.

 What’s Driving the Demand for Digital Transformation in Retail?

-Retailers can now use data and insights to increase the frequency of purchase of their existing customers and target high-value customers of traditional retailers.
+Retailers can now use data and insights to increase the frequency of purchases of their existing customers and target high-value customers of traditional retailers.

 Related Resources